Abissues/python-anti-virus-virus-total/README.md

 # python-anti-virus-virus-total
-use this script to get file-information with virustotal
+use this script to get file-information with virus-total available on telegram